-On March 21, 1969, Essene opened its doors as a macrobiotic lunch counter in Sansom Village at 20th and Sansom Streets in Center City Philadelphia.
-It quickly outgrew this flagship location.
+On March 21, 1969, Essene opened its doors as a Macrobiotic lunch counter in Sansom Village at 20th and Sansom Streets–a location it quickly outgrew.

 From the beginning Essene has had its roots in Macrobiotics.
 Founders Denny Waxman and Charles (Smitty) Smith opened Essene because they wanted to educate the general public about Macrobiotics as a way of achieving better health and improving the quality of their lives.